- Who is eligible to apply for a UN Trust Fund grant?

 Sections in the navigation bar with a red circle signify that there are mandatory questions that are either unanswered or answered incorrectly in that particular section.
 The number in the red circle indicates the number of questions unanswered or answered incorrectly.
 You may click on the red circle to investigate and address the questions that need to be filled out in order to complete a particular section.

-Application Inspector is a tool that assists users in accurately completing application forms.
+The Application Inspector (located under the navigation bar on the right side of the application form) is a tool that assists users in accurately completing application forms.
 The Application Inspector vets an application to ensure that all required fields are completed.
 Any required fields that are left blank or contain an invalid answer will be flagged in red ink.
 You must then go to the relevant question or section and correctly fill in the required fields to pass the Application Inspector.
 All online forms must pass the Application Inspector before submission.
 You can run the Application Inspector at any time and as many times prior to submitting your application as you like.

 - Can I make changes to sections that I have already completed?